Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/FakeVideoCaptureSource.md

 You can use video files as a fake video capture source in Chrome browser of format `y4m` or `mjpeg`.

-If you have a video file in eg.: `mp4` format use your preferred video tool to convert it to one of the formats mentioned above.
+If you have a video file in e.g., `mp4` format, use your preferred video tool to convert it to one of the formats mentioned above.
 If you don't have a preferred tool, simply use `ffmpeg`.

 _Suggestion: use `mjpeg`, it will result in a smaller file size._